Extreme Risk (Star Trek: Voyager): Production

 A costume worn by Roxann Dawson as B'Elanna Torres in this episode was originally designed for William Shatner as Captain James T. Kirk in a cut opening scene from the film Star Trek Generations.

-The episode came about after Roxann Dawson approached producers and said there was an unexplored dark side to B'Elanna.
-After the episode aired, Dawson received a good deal of positive fanmail in the way her character dealt with depression and ultimately overcame it.
+The episode came about after Dawson approached producers and said there was an unexplored dark side to B'Elanna.
+After the episode aired, Dawson received a good deal of positive fan mail in the way her character dealt with depression and ultimately overcame it.

 Reception

 In 2020, Gizmodo listed this episode as one of the "must watch" episodes from season five of the show.

 Releases

 On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
 The box set includes 7 DVD optical discs with all the episodes in season 5 with some extra features, and episodes have a Dolby 5.1 Digital Audio track.